Enter promo code EarlyBird to save 5% through October 15th

 Itinerary Download PDF

 Grab a quick breakfast before a long travel day.
-Please note that before leaving Ōtsu, you'll need to prepare your day pack/overnight bag for a two-night stay in Hagi, as your main luggage will be sent on to Tottori.
+Please note that before leaving Ōtsu, you'll need to prepare your day pack/overnight bag for a two-night stay in Hagi, as your main luggage will be sent ahead to Tottori.
 Remember to include comfortable clothing for a cycling excursion and two nights at the homestay.
+Also, grab a bento box from Lawson's or FamilyMart to eat during the train journey.
 In the late afternoon, arrive in the quaint city of Hagi, a former castle town that boasts feudal architecture.
-Take part in a welcome ceremony with the local residents.
-Then get to know a local family at this G Adventures for Good-supported community homestay in Hagi, a farming, fishing, and historical heritage town.
-In recent years, due to the rapidly aging population and limited income opportunities in many of the rural areas of Japan, many community members have had to leave Hagi in order to make a living.
-Learn about local history and customs, and enjoy a home-cooked meal with your hosts.
-Approximate travel time: 6.5 hrs by train
+Take part in a welcome ceremony with the local residents—your host families!
+Get to know a local family during your community homestay in Hagi.
+In recent years, due to the rapidly aging population and limited income opportunities in many of the rural areas of Japan, young people and other community members have had to leave Hagi to make a living in larger cities, like Osaka and Tokyo.
+Learn about local history and customs from your host family, and enjoy a home-cooked meal with them.
+Approximate travel time: 6.5 hrs by train Accommodation: Homestay in Hagi (or similar) Meals included: Breakfast | Dinner

-Explore rural Hagi on a guided morning cycle.
-Enjoy the slow pace of life as you pedal past the city's Tokugawa era architecture, and cycle along the Japanese Sea.
-Afterward, you'll have free time to wander the narrow streets or opt to visit some of the beautiful old residences which are open to the public.
+Explore rural Hagi on a guided morning cycle through town.
+Enjoy the slow pace of life as you pedal past the city's Tokugawa-era architecture, and cycle along the Japanese Sea.
+Opt to jump in and go for a quick swim.
+Your clothes will dry off as you cycle back to the visitor center.
+Afterward, you will have free time to try some local cuisine and wander the narrow streets or visit some of the beautiful old residences that are open to the public.
 In the late afternoon, return to your homestay and enjoy dinner with your host family.
+Accommodation: Homestay in Hagi (or similar) Meals included: Breakfast | Dinner

-This morning you'll bid farewell to your host family after enjoying breakfast together.
+This morning, you'll bid farewell to your host families after enjoying breakfast together.
 Later, travel to Miho-misumi by train, taking in scenic views along the way.
 In Miho-misumi, learn the art of making "washi," a UNESCO-recognized traditional Japanese paper, and take home your handmade washi as a memento.
-Then we board a train again and end our day in the seaside town of Tottori.
-Approximate travel time: 6 hrs total by train
+Then, board another train to the seaside town of Tottori, where you’ll end the day.
+Approximate travel time: 6 hrs total by train Accommodation: New Otani Tottori (or similar) Meals included: Breakfast | Lunch

-There are no planned activities today, so you may depart Kyoto at any time.
-We highly recommend extending your stay in Kyoto by at least one day or more to allow more time to explore this incredible city and take day trips to Osaka and Hiroshima (by Shinkansen).
+Timetable Reference: http://www.hyperdia.com We highly recommend extending your stay in Kyoto by at least one day or more to allow more time to explore this incredible city and/or take day trips to Osaka and Hiroshima (by Shinkansen).
 You may book post-trip accommodation at your hotel in Kyoto through us.
 Please note that check-out time from the hotel is usually mid-morning, but luggage storage services are available at the reception desk.
 Want more adventure?
 Book two or more GEEO programs in the same school year and receive a discount!
-GEEO will give you 10% off of the lesser value program(s) (up to 3 programs per year).
+GEEO will give you 10% off the lesser-value program(s) (up to 3 programs per year).
 If you would like to extend your time abroad but don't see another GEEO program that interests you, let us know.
 We can work with you to find a trip from our tour operator’s much larger catalog.
 Their tours are open to the general public and not designed specifically for educators, but we can still offer you and your travel companions a discounted educator price on any additional tours that you book.

 Details